[vc_row][vc_column][vc_column_text]Eric Vanderburg and Bev Robb

 Robb: Deep web hacking communities and forums abound with information on exploits, hacking tutorials, intelligence on business websites (many that are vulnerable to SQL injection), and the like.
 Hackers are frequently applauded and esteemed when they share knowledge of data breaches they participated (or are currently targeting).
 They do not need to pay attention to “breach information sharing” because most of these bad boys just want to quickly monetize their hacks.
 You can bet your bottom line that they will find the means to infiltrate their target(s) with or without any knowledge of “collaborative threat intel”.

-Though there is the sharing of threat intelligence within industry-specific sectors such as the Cyber Threat Alliance, ES-ISAC (Electricity Sector Information Sharing and Analysis Center) and NERC (North American Electric Reliability Corporation) – sharing threat intelligence is still in its infancy.
+Though there is the sharing of threat intelligence within industry-specific sectors such as the Cyber Threat Alliance and NERC (North American Electric Reliability Corporation) – sharing threat intelligence is still in its infancy.